On SIR epidemic models with feedback-controlled interactions and network effects: A SIR model with general interaction term

 first introduced and studied in \cite{Kermack.McKendrick:1927}.

-For now we assume $f$ to be a $C^1$ function.
+For now we assume $f$ to be a $\mc C^1$ function.
 As it happens for the SIR model, the three equations are dependent, yielding that $x(t)+y(t)+z(t)$ is constant.
 Throughout the paper, we assume this constant to be one, so to interpret $x(t)$, $y(t)$, and $z(t)$ as fractions.
-The same considerations than in the SIR model, moreover, lead to the fact that solutions of (\ref{eq:eq2}) are globally defined (and unique) and that they maintain invariant the simplex
+The same considerations than in the SIR model, moreover, lead to the fact that solutions of (\ref{eq:eq2}) are globally defined (and unique) and that they keep invariant the simplex

 From now on we assume to always pick an initial condition that lays in $\mc S$.
-Considering that $x(t)$ and $z(t)$ are monotone, decreasing and increasing, respectively, we obtain that they admit limit, as $t$ grows large.
-By the invariant condition, expressed by belonging to $\mc S$, we finally obtain that the all solution vector converges asymptotically and that in the limit $y(t)\to 0$.
-We now prove that, under a mild assumption on the function $f$ also the threshold behavior of the SIR is retrieved in this model.
+Considering that $x(t)$ and $z(t)$ are monotone functions of time, the former decreasing and the latter increasing, we obtain that they always converge to a limit as $t$ grows large.
+Invariance of the simplex $\mc S$ implies that the all solution vectors converges asymptotically and that in the limit $y(t)\to 0$.
+Now, extending the contribution in \cite{Capasso1978AGO}, we prove that, under mild assumptions on the function $f$, the threshold behavior of the SIR is retrieved in this model.

-To this aim, we define, for any solution $(x(t), y(t), (t))$ of (\ref{eq:eq2}), the function \be R(t)=x(t) f(x(t),y(t))/ \gamma\ee We now show that $R(t)$ plays the same role than the usual reproduction number for the SIR model (to which it reduces when $f$ is constant).
+To this aim, define, for every solution $(x(t), y(t), (t))$ of (\ref{eq:eq2}), the function \be R(t)=x(t) f(x(t),y(t))/ \gamma\ee We now show that $R(t)$ plays the same role than the usual reproduction number for the SIR model (to which it reduces when $f$ is constant).
 The following invariant result holds.